 The advisory committee for this program is made up of highly motivated and talented community members, who participate in the activities of the committee.
-Many are from the culinary and hospitality industry that include: owners and chefs of local restaurants, food and beverage manager of resorts, and Southwestern staff, instructors, students and graduates.
+Many are from the culinary and hospitality industry that include: pastry chefs, bakers, hotel and restaurant chefs, in-store bakers, graduates and instructors.
+OCCI requires the baking and pastry advisory committee to be comprised of at least fifty percent of representatives from the baking and pastry industry that are certified or certifiable, and student representation, at least one graduate of the program.